kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

         - `component8` reads `notifier.email` and turns HOCON configuration into typed `EmailConfig`.
         - `component9` is a tagged `Supplier<String>` with `EmailTag`.
 This lets Kora distinguish the email header from other possible `Supplier<String>` components.
         - `component10` is a tagged `Notifier` that depends on `EmailConfig` and the tagged `Supplier<String>`.
+        - The second argument of `addNode` is the tag, the third is an optional `@Conditional` predicate, and the two `List.of(...)` arguments are the create-time and refresh-time dependencies.
         - `@DefaultComponent` on `emailNotifierHeaderSupplier()` means the library provides a default value, and the application can replace it in the next section.

 === ":simple-kotlin: `Kotlin`"